nettigo/DS18B20/README.md

 true

-- if operation were successful
+- if operation was successful

 false